tiagomanunes/mdfindings2reptor/docs/example_finding_1.md

 Much severe.
 Very impact.
 Wow!

 ### This will also be ignored
-And order also doesn't matter.
+And the order of the sections also doesn't matter.

 ### Recommendation
 I think you get the picture by now.
 Onto the special sections...